MWATelescope/mwa_trigger/README.txt

   - triggervcs() - like triggerobs, only schedules observations in Voltage Capture mode, if there is enough free disk space on the voltage capture servers.

+  - triggerbuffer() - If there is a currently scheduled observation in the 'Voltage Buffer' mode, this service, when called, sends a signal to the capture processes on each of the VCS computers, causing them to immediately dump their memory buffers to disk (150 seconds of data in the current configuration), and continue dumping data to disk for the time specified.
+Note that it can take a long time (tens of minutes) for the capture processes to finish dumping their memory buffers and 'catch up' to real time.
+After the observing time specified, a VOLTAGE_STOP observation is inserted into the schedule, unless the requested observing time extends past an existing VOLTAGE_STOP observation.

 The back end of the triggering system ONLY cares about the science project code asking for an override, the science project codes of the observations in the schedule, and the supplied password.
 Which transient projects are authorised to override which observing projects is decided by the MWA board and the MWA